The Winter King (Cornwell novel): Part One: The Winter King

 The kingdom of Dumnonia is in chaos.
-Its forces, led by the Edling (crown prince) Mordred and Arthur (the king's bastard) have defeated the Saxons at a battle beneath White Horse Hill, but at a terrible price: Prince Mordred was slain, leaving the kingdom without an heir.
-High King Uther Pendragon blames his son's death on Arthur and exiles him to Armorica.
+Its forces, led by the Edling Mordred and his half-brother Arthur (the king's bastard newly arrived from Armorica), have defeated the Saxons at a battle beneath White Horse Hill, but at a terrible price: Prince Mordred has been slain, leaving the kingdom without an heir.
+High King Uther Pendragon blames Mordred's death on Arthur and exiles him back to Armorica.
 Dumnonia's only hope is for Mordred's pregnant wife, Norwenna, to give birth to a son.
-Queen Norwenna is in labor, and there are fears that she and the child may die.
+Norwenna is in labor, and there are fears that she and the child may die.
 Uther, a pagan, finally loses patience with Norwenna's Christian midwives and summons Merlin's priestess Morgan to deliver the child.
 The pagan magic seems to work and a male child is born, but with a crippled leg, which is seen as a very bad omen.
 The High King dismisses the sign and declares that the son will be named after his father: Mordred.

 The infant Mordred and his mother are brought to Merlin's hall at Ynys Wydryn, where she and the child are placed under the care of Merlin's priestesses, Morgan (Arthur's sister) and Nimue (Merlin's lover).
 Merlin himself has not been seen in Britain for many months.
 The narrator, Derfel, is a young foundling at Ynys Wydryn who had been adopted by Merlin.
 Born of a Saxon woman named Erce, Derfel and his mother were once captured in a raid by Britons and enslaved.
 Their British captors were later raided in turn by Gundleus, King of Siluria, and his druid Tanaburs.
 Derfel was to be one of the sacrifices to the gods as a tribute from the victorious raiders, but survived being thrown into the "death-pit" and is henceforth considered by Merlin to be favoured by the gods.
 Having survived the failed sacrifice, he is also entitled to take the life of Tanaburs.
-Derfel is in love with Nimue, who binds him to her by scarring both of their hands and making Derfel swear that he must always obey her.
+Derfel is in love with Nimue, who makes him take a blood oath to her by scarring both of their hands and binding their souls together as one.